-Inside CentOS Artwork Repository there are four major production work lines which are: graphic design, documentation, localization and automation.
-These work lines describe different areas of content production.
+Work lines describe different areas of content production inside CentOS Artwork Repository.
 Content production inside these specific areas may vary as much as persons be working on them.
 Producing content in too many different ways may result innapropriate in a collaborative environment like CentOS Artwork Repository where content produced in one area depends somehow from content produced in another different area.
-To produce content in a syncronized but descentralized way, it is required to define a content production standard that lead everyone work in order for the content produced in each different work line to gear correctly once it is put together.
+To produce content in a syncronized but descentralized way, it is required to define a standard for content production that let each work line to exists that way.

-The standard way of producing content inside CentOS Artwork Repository is implemented through centos-art.sh script and described in 'trunk/Scripts' documentation entry (see Section 2.31 [Directories trunk Scripts], page 38).
+The standard way of producing content inside CentOS Artwork Repository is implemented through centos-art.sh script and described in 'trunk/Scripts' documentation entry (see Section 2.31 [Directories trunk Scripts], page 37).